DropsMJay/SENAIFiles/README.md

 ## How to use

-Just use an browser to see the files
+Just use a browser to see the files

 ```bash
 I recommend Chrome, Edge and Mozilla